Roope Hintz Game Preview: Stars vs. Blackhawks

 Hintz Stats vs. the Blackhawks

-- The Blackhawks are 28th in goals allowed, giving up 123 total goals (3.6 per game) in the NHL.
+- On the defensive side, the Blackhawks are allowing 128 total goals (3.7 per game) which ranks 29th in the league.

 |2023-2024 Season